harkle-the-cake/dev_examples_springboot/README.md

 The server will contain some CRUD (create, read, update, delete) end points that can be used.
 In this case the server will provide some basic functions for maintaining holiday places.
+currently:
+* get locations
+* get specific location
+* get rating
+* view locations in HTML  (using templating and Thymeleaf)
 ## Client
 A client will be able to read those data and/or a subset of data.
-In this case we use the Jersey Client Framework with Jackson.
+In this case we use the Jersey Client Framework with Jackson (objectmapper).